 - Counterpart: A South Vietnamese Naval Officer’s War by Kiem Do and Julie Kane.

-Phục, the celebrated Vietnamese correspondents, to find impassioned words from the point of view of committed South Vietnamese.
+Moreover, Hastings needed to look no further than Vũ Thanh Thủy and Dương Phục to find impassioned words about how committed the husband and wife duet were to the South Vietnamese cause.
 Their memoir, written in Vietnamese and translated into English, should have been available to Hastings at the time.
 Furthermore, Nguyễn Công Luận’s memoir, Nationalist in the Việt Nam Wars, which was listed in Hastings bibliography is the epitome of passion, but only lightly cited.

 In short, Hastings’ claim that the public would be hard pressed to find memoirs by South Vietnamese that were as compelling as Communist, Dr. Đặng Thùy Trâm’s diary, Last Night I Dreamed of Peace is incredibly insensitive.
 What about the works of Vietnamese poet and dissident, Nguyễn Chí Thiện, who spent 27 years in Communist prisons for his activism and for composing politically irreverent poems?
 Or the dozens of Vietnamese memoirs on the “Gulag” that were the Vietnamese “re-education” camps?
 There are also several dozens memoirs that speak about the deplorable living conditions in Vietnam, especially for South Vietnamese, after the war.
 None of these are listed among Hastings’ researched books.